 Boots, which is a family store -- and a very popular one at that -- should adopt standards that Ann Summers have been happy to adopt.
 That says it all.

-getting her body to respond to her husband after their second child, and her online search for remedies yielded scandalous imagery that offended more than it helped.
-The pioneering site, named after the Biblical book also known as the Song of
+trouble getting her body to respond to her husband after their second child, and her online search for remedies yielded scandalous imagery that offended more than it helped.
+The pioneering site, named after the Biblical book also known as

 And the industry grew exponentially this fall with the launch of the Orthodox Jewish shop Kosher Sex Toys, and last year with the Muslim vendor El Asira.
 The sites even enjoy the support of many community leaders.
 Religious people do it like

 everybody else, said David Ribner, a rabbi and sex therapist based in Israel, who works as a consultant for Kosher Sex Toys.
 Why shouldn't they have access to toys that make their lives more satisfying?